-Bastille Day marks the storming of Bastille prison on the 14th of July 1789, an act of rebellion against the autocratic monarch and elitist groups who exerted their influence over France.
+Bastille Day marks the storming of Bastille prison on 14 July 1789, an act of rebellion against the autocratic monarch and elitist groups who exerted their influence over France.
 It also celebrates Fête de la Fédération which was the first celebration of Bastille Day in 1790.
-Since 1880, it has been recognized as a public holiday.
+Since 1880, it has been recognised as a public holiday.

 What do they celebrate?

 According to the national myth, France was mired in fear and anger against the nobility and clergy, who abused their power and kept the deceptive and tyrannical King Louis XVI in power.
 It was a society based on class and power, leaving a majority of people left in poor economic and social conditions.

 Revolutionary fervour had been brewing long before the storming of the Bastille.
 France’s poor economic state and corrupt tax system lay heavy burdens upon the lower and middle class, while exempting the nobility and clergy.
 Social conditions were declining, thanks to King Louis having taken on massive debt to defeat Britain by financing the American Revolution.

 The Bastille, an 18th century prison and fortress, represented the stronghold of royal authority in Paris and oppression of the Third Estate, made up of commoners and bourgeoisie.
 On 14 July, a crowd of commoners broke into the Bastille leading a violent standoff between royalists and the people.

 Ironically, they only managed to free a handful of criminals, and the missed out on freeing the notorious Marquis De Sade (who gave us the English word for ‘sadism’).
 De Sade had been imprisoned in the Bastille until a few days before, when he was transferred to an insane asylum.

 Bastille Day marks the turning point of the French Revolution and symbolises a growth of power amongst the common people who eventually lead an uprising against the feudal system.